-where T0 is a baseline temperature and α is the material-specific thermal expansion coefficient [12].
+where T0 is an initial baseline temperature, and α is the material-specific thermal expansion coefficient [12].
 The change in HU per degree Celsius is called the thermal sensitivity and is often approximated as a constant over the relevant temperature range (~30 °C to ~90 °C).
 This linear trend is confirmed in the prior studies which examined substances including water, fat, liver, kidney, and so on [13,14].
-[1]While this principle of CT thermometry is conceptually simple, the variability in thermal sensitivity between different tissues, different patients, and under different scanning protocols is a critical challenge [1].
+Overall, studies have shown that CT thermometry can reach an impressive accuracy of 3-5°C, but only after calibration to a given material [1].
+While the principle of CT thermometry is conceptually simple, the variability in thermal sensitivity between different tissues, different patients, and under different scanning protocols is a critical challenge [1].
 It would be difficult or impossible to obtain these highly specific measures in-vivo, and clearly there are substantial differences between in-vivo and ex-vivo measurements because of the different physiological conditions.
 Furthermore, exposure to intense heat during thermal ablation may alter the thermal properties of the target region, introducing additional errors.

 Figure 1.
 Illustration of the experimental setup and procedure. a) Photo of the photon counting CT configuration used to take 2D projections (256x1280 pixels) of the phantom. b) the 200th row in the projection is selected as the LOI and used to obtain the difference between the projection profiles of the phantom when it is filled and when it is empty.
 The projections have been contrast enhanced for better viewing and the vertical white lines corresponding to gaps between detector chips are removed during processing. c) The difference in area between the projection profiles of the empty and filled phantom are used to determine the LAC of the liquid material.